Registration and Member Updates

 The College’s Registration Regulation (O. Reg 874/93) allows for two classes of certificates of registration:

-A member holding a General Certificate of Registration can practice dental technology and use the restricted title dental technologist, Registered Dental Technologist and RDT.
+A registrant holding a General Certificate of Registration can practice dental technology and use the restricted title dental technologist, Registered Dental Technologist and RDT.

-A member holding an Inactive Certificate of Registration can use the restricted title dental technologist, Registered Dental Technologist and RDT, however, cannot do any of the following:
+A registrant holding an Inactive Certificate of Registration can use the restricted title dental technologist, Registered Dental Technologist and RDT, however, cannot do any of the following:

 - Practice dental technology, even if supervised by an RDT or dentist;